wisdom209/Zuri_Cdt/README.md

-# Backend Tasks for the Zuri Continuous Development Traning
+# Backend Tasks for the Zuri Continuous Development Training